ChelseaFC11/ACM-Coding-Challenge/README.md

 The libraries I used was sklearn.cluster, matplotlib, numpy and pandas.

 First I read the .csv file into the dataframe.
 I then create the DBSCAN model and fit the data into it.
-By extracttring the number of unqiue labels from the model, I can determine the number of clusters in the data, which is 2.
+By extracting the number of unqiue labels from the model, I can determine the number of clusters in the data, which is 2.
 I added the 'cluster labels' column into the data frame to plot the new graph.
+The number of clusters matches my prediction based on the original plot.
+Overall, the DBSCAN alogrithm works well with the data given.